Chetan496/certified-gcp-cloud-engineer/04-google-kubernetes-engine/gke.md

         - Regular (default): we get the latest k8s features 2-3 months after the Rapid release
         - Stable: changes are rolled last, after being validated 2-3 months in the Regular channel
     - Specific Version:
-        - If we need a specific version of k8s, we can choose that the cluster creation
+        - If we need a specific version of k8s, we can choose that at the cluster creation
 - Cluster Upgrades:
     - Control planes and nodes do not always run the same version at all times
     - A control plane is always upgraded before its nodes